helium/HIP/0000-dynamic-poc.md

 No action will be required but all hotspots will be impacted by the randomness introduced to PoC.
 The random parameters are expected to have varying amounts of coverage and this will impact the number of witnesses received by each beacon.
 No significant impact is expect to individual hotspots earnings as more or less witnesses will average out.

-Oracle bucket data proto defintions may need to be updated to handle any additonal parameters.
-Ingestors of this data will need to be notified if changed.
+Oracle bucket data proto definitions may need to be updated to handle any additional parameters.
+Ingesters of this data will need to be notified if changed.

 Feedback and suggestion to this hip can be discussed on Discord.